-External Oati Relationships
+External Relationships

-- 39. Waikato-Tainui have a number of external Oati relationships in which there is a mutual agreement to work together in good faith and honesty and communicate directly in respect of overlapping interests with an added commitment to address any potential issues within a tikanga framework for resolution.
-Our current Oati partners are:
+- 39. Waikato-Tainui have a number of external relationships with iwi within the Tainui confederation in which there is a mutual agreement to work together in good faith and honesty and communicate directly in respect of overlapping interests with an added commitment to address any potential issues within a tikanga framework for resolution.
+Our current Oati partners of this nature are:

-- a) Ngaati Paoa (Kawenata Tapu); and
+- i.
+Ngaati Paoa ('Te Pou Hononga'); and

-- b) Ngaati Maniapoto (Oati Tapu).
+- ii.
+Ngaati Maniapoto (Oati Tapu).